pheely/condor-heroes/vault/vault-access/README.md

 ### What is Working

-1. Create and retrieve secrets using root token
+1. Connect to a remote Vault server and reate and retrieve secrets using root token
 2.

 </details>